Minority Business Development Agency, Commerce.

-The MBDA National Director makes the final recommendation to the Grants Officer regarding the funding of one application under this competitive solicitation.
-MBDA expects to recommend for funding the highest ranking application, as evaluated and recommended by the review panel and taking into account oral presentations (as applicable).
-However, the MBDA National Director may not make any selection, or he/she may select an application out of rank order for either or both of the following reasons:
+The MBDA National Director makes the final recommendation to the Grants Officer regarding the funding of applications under this competitive solicitation.
+MBDA expects to recommend for funding the highest ranking application for each project, as evaluated and recommended by the review panel and taking into account oral presentations (as applicable).
+However, the MBDA National Director may not make any selection, or he may select an application out of rank order for the following reasons:

-(a) A determination that a lower ranked application better addresses one or more of the funding priorities for this competition.
-The National Director (or his/her designee) reserves the right to conduct one or more site visits to better assess an applicant's capability to achieve the program and funding priorities; or
+(a) A determination that an application better addresses one or more of the funding priorities for this competition.
+The National Director (or his/her designee) reserves the right to conduct one or more site visits (subject to the availability of funding), in order to make a better assessment of an applicant's capability to achieve the funding priorities; or

 (b) The availability of MBDA funding.

 Prior to making a final recommendation to the Grants Officer, MBDA may request that the apparent winner of the competition provide written clarifications (as necessary) regarding its application.

 Intergovernmental Review: Applications under this program are not subject to Executive Order 12372, “Intergovernmental Review of Federal Programs.”